AMAN (naval exercise): AMAN-17

 AMAN-17 was carried out in February 2017, with 12 ships participating in the exercise.
-Participants included Australia, China, Indonesia, Russia, Sri Lanka, Turkey, the UK, and the U.S..
+Participants included Australia, China, Indonesia, Russia, Sri Lanka, Turkey, the United Kingdom, and the United States.
 The exercise also included participation from two P-3Cs from Japan and ten SOF, EOD, and marine units from China, Indonesia, Malaysia, Maldives, Russia, Sri Lanka, Turkey, and the UK.
 67 observers and 33 countries in total took part in the exercise.

 AMAN-19

-Carried out in February 2019, 11 ships from Australia, China, Italy, Malaysia, Oman, Sri Lanka, Turkey, United Kingdom, and the U.S. participated in the exercise, along with one ship and two P-3C aircraft from Japan.
-Also taking part in the exercise were 15 SOF, EOD, and marine units from China, Indonesia, Italy, Malaysia, Nigeria, Poland, Sri Lanka, Turkey, the UK, and the U.S..
-In total, 115 observers and 46 nations took part in the exercise.
+Carried out in February 2019, 11 ships from Australia, China, Italy, Malaysia, Oman, Sri Lanka, Turkey, United Kingdom, and the United States participated in the exercise, along with one ship and two P-3C aircraft from Japan.
+Also taking part in the exercise were 15 SOF, EOD, and marine units from China, Indonesia, Italy, Malaysia, Nigeria, Poland, Sri Lanka, Turkey, the UK, and the U.S. In total, 115 observers and 46 nations took part in the exercise.

 AMAN-21

-The Pakistan Navy conducted AMAN-21, the seventh in the Multinational Exercise AMAN series, on 11 – 16 February 2021.
+The Pakistan Navy conducted AMAN-21, the seventh in the Multinational Exercise AMAN series, from 11 to 16 February 2021.
 This exercise included participation from ships, planes, SOF, EOD, and marine units, and observers from 43 different nations' navies.

 There were two phases to the exercise: a harbor phase and a sea phase.
 The flag hoisting ceremony, international maritime conference, seminars, roundtable discussions, ship-to-ship visits, call-ons, maritime anti-terrorism demonstration, and international band display were all included in the harbor phase.
 The operational plans and operations that were finalized during the harbor phase were put into practice during the sea phase.

 AMAN-23

 On 10 February 2023, an opening ceremony for the joint exercise was held at the Pakistan Navy Dockyard in Karachi, and consisted of two phases: a harbor phase (10 – 12 February) and a sea phase (13 – 14 February).
 The participating fleets prepared for the five-day drills with seminars, operational debates, and professional demonstrations before engaging in tactical maneuver, anti-piracy, counterterrorism, search and rescue, live fire shooting, and air defense exercises.

-The exercise, with the theme "Together for Peace", involved approximately 50 nations, including China, United States, Saudi Arabia, Indonesia, Italy, Japan, Malaysia, Sri Lanka, Lebanon, France, Azerbaijan, Oman, Kuwait, Bangladesh, and several African Union countries, with ships, aircraft, SOF units, EOD units, and observers.
+The exercise, with the theme "Together for Peace", involved approximately 50 nations, including China, the United States, Saudi Arabia, Indonesia, Italy, Japan, Malaysia, Sri Lanka, Lebanon, France, Azerbaijan, Oman, Kuwait, Bangladesh, and several African Union countries, with ships, aircraft, SOF units, EOD units, and observers.
 Its purpose was to improve the participants' interoperability in the face of potential threats and instabilities in the Indian Ocean and to protect crucial international sea communication routes and the China–Pakistan Economic Corridor.

-In addition to the exercise, the National Institute of Maritime Affairs (NIMA) also organized the Pakistan International Maritime Exhibition and Conference (PIMEC).
-Admiral Niazi and Pakistan's foreign minister Bilawal Bhutto Zardari attended the PIMEC opening, which was a Pakistan Navy initiative to highlight the potential of the country's maritime industry and the crucial part they feel it can play in the growth of the country's blue economy.
+In addition, the National Institute of Maritime Affairs (NIMA) also organized the Pakistan International Maritime Exhibition and Conference (PIMEC).
+Admiral Niazi and Pakistan's foreign minister Bilawal Bhutto Zardari attended the PIMEC opening, which was a Pakistan Navy initiative to highlight the potential of the country's maritime industry to contribute to the growth of the country's blue economy.